Transport on the Gold Coast, Queensland: Stage 3B – Gold Coast Airport extension

 The Gold Coast City Council released a list of potential routes for stage three in November 2015 and invited public comment.
 Ideas included a southern extension from Broadbeach South to Burleigh Heads, two options from Nobby Beach to Robina station, from Varsity Lakes station to Burleigh Heads, from Varsity Lakes station to Gold Coast Airport and two options from Burleigh Heads to Gold Coast Airport.
 3606 people responded to the survey.
 Nearly 80 percent supported an extension to Burleigh Heads and 70 percent also supported a further extension to the airport.

 The council's Gold Coast City Transport Strategy 2031 supports a future expansion to the airport.
 The 14 kilometer extension of the light rail line from the proposed Burleigh Heads station would continue south along the Gold Coast Highway, passing through the southern suburbs of Palm Beach and Tugun before terminating at the Airport.

-Heavy Rail extension
+Heavy rail extension

 There have been numerous proposal over the years to extend the existing railway corridor from Varsity Lakes to the Gold Coast Airport.
 The Queensland Government's Department of Transport and Main Roads completed planning for a proposed extension to the airport in 2005 with additional planning undertaken in 2009 to establish a preferred corridor.
 The first stage was completed to Varsity Lakes station was completed in 2009 but the second stage has been meet with a number of setbacks and budget constraints.
-The Queensland Government still plans to extend the line with stations proposed at Tallebudgera, Elanora, Tugun and the Gold Coast Airport however the state government is not likely to start construction till after the Brisbane's Cross River Rail project is completed in 2024 to increase South East Queensland rail network capacity.
+The Queensland Government still plans to extend the line with stations proposed at Tallebudgera, Elanora, Tugun and the Gold Coast Airport however the state government is not likely to start construction till after the Brisbane's Cross River Rail project is completed to increase South East Queensland rail network capacity.

+City Transport Strategy 2031

+The Gold Coast City Transport Strategy 2031 is a report released by Gold Coast City Council in March 2013, which outlines the council's long-term strategy for public transport, as well as objectives and challenges facing the Gold Coast.
+It supports multiple extensions of the light rail line, including to Robina, Nerang, Bundall and Biggera Waters.